EdgeAndMesh/K8S-Deployment/docs/cloud/workers/README.md

 #### Adding user to docker group

-You can add the user to the docker group to avoid needing root priviliges to run docker.
+You can add the user to the docker group to avoid needing root privileges to run docker.

 ```sh